-Paul D. Miller’s (aka DJ Spooky) will perform “Heart of a Forest” at 7:00 p.m.
-Wednesday, November 9, in Miller Hall at the World Forestry Center.
+Paul D. Miller (aka DJ Spooky) will perform Heart of a Forest at 7:00 p.m.
+Wednesday, November 9, in Cheatham Hall at the World Forestry Center.

-The project is collaboration between the Oregon State University School of Arts and Communication, the Spring Creek Project for Ideas, Nature and the Written Word and the Oregon State University Wind Ensemble.
-Funding was provided by the Oregon Community Foundation’s Creative Heights program and the USDA Forest Service’s Pacific Northwest Research Station.
+The Heart of a Forest project is a collaboration between the Spring Creek Project for Ideas, Nature and the Written Word at Oregon State University and the four regional host organizations.
+Funding is provided by the Oregon Community Foundation’s Creative Heights program and the USDA Forest Service Pacific Northwest Research Station.

 Tickets are $10 for adults, $5 for college students with ID and free for youth in grades K-12.